Kaktushose/jda-commands/docs/interactions/modals.md

 public void onModal(ModalEvent event, @TextInput("Input") String input) { ... }
 ```

-## Text Input
+## Text Inputs
 You can add text inputs to a modal by adding String parameters annotated with [`@TextInput`](https://kaktushose.github.io/jda-commands/javadocs/development/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/annotations/interactions/TextInput.html).
 The label and other metadata of the text input is passed to the annotation.

 !!! tip
-    Just as for command options, the parameter name will be used as the label by default.
+    Just as for command options, the parameter name will be used for the label by default.
 However, this requires the
     `-parameters` compiler flag to be [enabled](./commands.md#name-description).

 Text Inputs can be configured with the following fields: